Steve Khan's Don't Worry Baby(No Te Preocupes Nena) Solo

 When all is said and done, this arrangement stands as one of my best, and was totally inspired by my love for Latin music, Salsa, and the keyboard harmonies of Clare Fischer.
 I would again want to thank producer Tim Weston for affording me this opportunity to express my appreciation for those things.
 I suppose that it also demonstrates, in some curious way, that you can go through your entire life, especially growing up in Southern California, not even liking the Beach Boys, and still find something beautiful in one of their songs.
 If one simply views it as a 'love song' the rest is really not so difficult to imagine.

-And so, as we have arrived at July, 2025, and summer is just beginning to roar with its heat & humidity here in New York - it's not so hard to imagine that, because of recent global events, we all live in a far, far more dangerous world than ever before.
+And so, as we have arrived at July, 2025, and summer is just beginning to roar with its heat & humidity here in New York - it is not so hard to imagine that, because of recent global events, we all live in a far, far more dangerous world than ever before.
 I don't even want to think about what lies ahead - too scary to imagine.
 As always, we at KHAN'S KORNER are wishing you a happy and safe summer and the remainder of 2025.
 PEACE, BIG LOVE, and FLOWER POWER FOREVER!!! - Steve

 Addendum: In the irony of ironies, on November 11th, 1976, I was added to the band of "SATURDAY NIGHT LIVE" by Howard Shore for the appearance of Brian Wilson!
 Jodie Foster was the host.
 He sang "Back Home" from The Beach Boys album "15 BIG ONES" and "Love is a Woman" from the Beach Boys "LOVE YOU."
 It was a really sad moment for Brian Wilson, we all believed, because he was accompanied by his therapist Eugene Landy, and the whole vibe around Brian was very strange.
 I recall that Landy said to someone, "We want to show Brian as he is today!"
 What a jerk Landy was proven to be!